Be prepared for commencement.

 If you have any doubt that all holds have been cleared from your record please visit the Hub for Enrollment Services immediately.

-Look for the name pronunciation form distributed at the graduation rehearsal and turn it in before leaving that evening.
-This form will be used by the Provost to ensure that your name is pronounced correctly when your diploma is awarded.
+Look for an email announcement regarding name pronunciation to be distributed in April/May.
+If you have a name that could be mispronounced, please provide the information requested at that time.
+Those details will be used by the Provost to ensure that your name is pronounced correctly when your diploma is awarded.

 Ordering Graduation Regalia